 The New Zealand Law Students’ Association (NZLSA) is the parent body of the six on-campus Law Student Societies in New Zealand and is charged with the responsibility of coordinating the activities of these six societies.
 Upon enrolling as a law student, a student automatically becomes a member of the NZLSA.
 In this way, the NZLSA is the national body representing the interests of all law students throughout New Zealand.

 What does the NZLSA do?

-Firstly, the NZLSA provides the six Law Student Societies with guidance on the successful administration of an LSS.
-This is particularly important as many of the officers of an LSS’s executive change from year-to-year.
+The NZLSA oversees the six Law Student Societies (LSS) around the country and provides them with guidance on the successful administration of an LSS.

-Secondly, the NZLSA provides a united voice on matters that affect all law students.
-To this end, the NZLSA nominates two representatives to sit on the Council of Legal Education.
-In addition to sitting on the Council, the NZLSA also promotes the interests of law students by making submissions to various bodies involved in making policies that affect law students.
+The NZLSA also provides advocacy and a united voice on matters that affect all law students.
+To this end, the NZLSA nominates two representatives to sit on the Council of Legal Education, and makes submissions where necessary on issues relevant to law students.

-Thirdly, the NZLSA provides a number of other useful services for law students.
-For example, the NZLSA negotiates on behalf of the six on-campus societies with the law firms that sponsor the four legal competitions held on each campus.
-In addition, and in keeping with the competitions theme, the NZLSA holds an annual conference which provides the six LSS competition champions with the opportunity to compete for the national titles in mooting, witness examination, client interviewing and negotiation.
+The NZLSA negotiates on behalf of the six LSS with the law firms that sponsor the four legal competitions held on each campus.
+In addition, the NZLSA holds an annual conference which provides LSS competition winners with the opportunity to compete for the national titles in mooting, witness examination, client interviewing and negotiation.

 Please find our Constitution Schedule 1: National Law Students’ Competitions Championships Rules attached: NZLSA Constitution Sch 1 National Competitions Rules (27/07/13)